deltachat/deltachat-pages/nl/help.md

 - The [NLnet foundation](https://nlnet.nl/) granted in 2019/2020 EUR 46K for
   completing Rust/Python bindings and instigating a Chat-bot eco-system.

-- In 2021 ontvingen we aanvullende EU-financiering voor twee toekomstige internet- voorstellen, te weten [EPPD - ‘e-mail provider portability directory’](https://dapsi.ngi.eu/hall-of-fame/eppd/) (~€97.000) en [AEAP - ‘email address porting’](https://nlnet.nl/project/EmailPorting/) (~€90.000), wat geleid heeft tot betere ondersteuning voor meerdere accounts, een verbeterd QR-codesysteem en vele netwerk-gerelateerde verbeteringen op alle besturingssystemen.
+- In 2021 we received further EU funding for two Next-Generation-Internet proposals, namely for [EPPD - email provider portability directory](https://dapsi.ngi.eu/hall-of-fame/eppd/) (~97K EUR) and [AEAP - email address porting](https://nlnet.nl/project/EmailPorting/) (~90K EUR) which resulted in better multi-profile support, improved QR-code contact and group setups and many networking improvements on all platforms.

-- Van 2021 tot 2023 ontvingen we *Internetvrijheid*sfinanciering (~$500,000) van de
-  ‘U.S. Bureau of Democracy, Human Rights and Labor’ (DRL).
+- From End 2021 till March 2023 we received *Internet Freedom* funding (500K USD) from the U.S. Bureau of Democracy, Human Rights and Labor (DRL).
-  Met deze financiering kunnen we Delta Chat eindelijk stabieler maken, evenals compatibeler met meer e-mailservers wereldwijd.
-Ook kunnen we extra beveiliging toevoegen voor geheim communiceren vanaf locaties met internetcensuur of waar het internet is afgesloten.
+  This funding supported our long-running goals to make Delta Chat more usable and compatible with a wide range of email servers world-wide, and more resilient and secure in places often affected by internet censorship and shutdowns.

 - 2023-2024 we successfully completed the OTF-funded [Secure Chatmail project](https://www.opentech.fund/projects-we-support/supported-projects/secure-chat-mail-with-delta-chat/),